backbonecabal/ycabal-docs/docs.any.sender/client/README.md

 # Full example and walkthrough

-any.sender is a general-purpose transaction relayer and its only job is to guarantee your transactions get accepted in the Ethereum blockchain by a deadline.
+Backbone Cabal is a general-purpose transaction relayer and its only job is to guarantee your transactions get accepted in the Ethereum blockchain by a deadline.

 You can configure the payload as you like, but in this tutorial, we will just send a string message to an echo contract.